All Episodes

 I would be away from the golden EIB microphone for a week.

-I think maybe there's a way to do a show from 9 to noon out there, but they make it sound like it's full fledged all day every day.
+Maybe there's a way to do a show from 9 to noon out there, but they make it sound like it's full-fledged all day, every day, with meetings, meeting with the contestants, judging the swimsuit, evening gown, talent portions, and so forth, asking questions of the contestants.

 Because you see, what you see on television is just the end of an intense week for the pageant contestants.

-And I think they said there's seven HR is it seven other judges, a total of eight, or is it yeah, seven other judges.
+And I think they said there's seven other judges, a total of eight, or is it seven other judges?

-I don't know the names of any others because I don't know who else is committed to it.
+I don't know the names of any others because I don't know who else has committed to it.

-You know, that's that's uh that's a big NFL playoff week that were leading up to the Super Bowl.
+You know, that's a big NFL playoff week that we're leading up to the Super Bowl.

 I haven't played any in a couple years, but I might this year.

-Yeah, yeah, for for yeah, because it was in February this year, since it was only immaculated in January 21st.
+Yeah, yeah, for, yeah, because it was in February this year since it was only immaculated in January 21st.

-Yeah, so probably a State of the Union show in there.
+Yeah, so there'd probably be a State of the Union show in there.

 You can't, we can't, country can't handle the week.

-Here I am out there judging uh the uh Miss America pageant.
+Here I am out there judging the Miss America pageant.

-You think I well, of course, the people on the other side of glass, whoa, we think you should go because why?
+You think I, well, of course, the people on the other side of the glass, whoa, we think you should go because why?

 Why should I go?

-Uh you know, it's it's all expenses paid, which is no big deal to me.
+You know, it's all expenses paid, which is no big deal to me.

 Planet Hollywood Hotel and Casino.